ishan-aws/cdk-pipelines-demo/cdk-workshop-instructions-pipeline/content/20-setup-and-explore/_index.en.md

 +++

 * Setup a Cloud9 Environment
-* Getting the starter code
+* Get the starter code
-* Creating the repository
+* Understand the starter code
-* Installing the CDK
+* Creating the Codecommit repository